bmschmidt/medicalHeritageVM/README.md

 for now, to save memory.
 To do that, type `vagrant halt` into your Terminal.

 Now you're all set!
-Leave the medicalheritageVM-master folder in place, because we'll be using it again during the workshop.
+Leave the medicalheritageVM-master folder where it is on your computer, because we'll be using it again during the workshop.

 ![](docs/ssimage10.png)